vectordotdev/vector/docs/specs/target.md

     - Vector SHOULD be run under an unprivileged, dedicated service account.
     - Vector's service account SHOULD NOT have the ability to overwrite Vector's binary or configuration files.
-The only directory the Vector service account should write to is Vector’s data directory.
+The only directory the Vector service account should write to is Vector's data directory.
 - Network hardening
   - Configured sources and sinks SHOULD use encrypted channels by default.